Delivering A Full Range Of Services Open Saturday

 GM Pickup Truck Automatic drive line Repair Service

 Hyundai Automatic Transmission Service

 Boise’s Professional Drive Line Service

-Transmission Repair Boise , can handle any and all upgrades you might need for your diesel powered truck.
+Boise Transmission Repair can handle any and all upgrades you might need for your diesel powered pickup truck.
 Today’s modern diesel performance is advancing rapidly.

-The current lineup for pickup truck engines can make nearly 1,750 plus lb-ft of torque at the wheels and still be drive-able on the street.
-Getting that much power to the ground, brings up some challenges for your transmission, converter, and drive line components.
+The current lineup for pickup truck diesel engines can make nearly 1,750 plus lb-ft of torque at the wheels and still be drive-able on the street.
+Getting that much power to the ground, brings up some challenges for every component in your drive line, converter,transfer cases.
 Every single part in a transmission can be a weak link.
-Don’t let that happen to your transmission, because eventually you will pay the price!
+Don’t let that happen to your trucks transmission, because eventually you will pay the price!
 So, avoid breaking the bank and call Boise Transmission Repair to get a professional transmission diagnosis call right now…

 Dependable Transmission services in Boise Idaho

 RDI is a transmission repair industry acronym that stands for: Remove, Disassemble, & Inspect.
-This is only recommended if the problem with the transmission is determined not to be a problem that can’t be fixed with the transmission in the vehicle.
+This is only recommended if the problem with the gearbox is determined not to be a problem that can’t be fixed with the transmission in the vehicle.

-Remove: Remove the transmission from the vehicle for dis-assembly.
+Remove: Remove the gearbox from the vehicle for dis-assembly.